In recent years the extent of which apps are used and found, has extended way beyond the screens of the latest Smartphone’s.

-For example, German car manufacturer Audi showed off a ‘Smart Display’ prototype, which has been designed to work like an in-car tablet, which allows passengers to pass the device round one another to change the entertainment and utilise climate control.
-The prototype also has a 4G LTE modem built in, meaning that passengers can quickly browse the internet using this unique car tablet.
+For example, German car manufacturer Audi showed off a ‘Smart Display’ prototype, which has been designed to work like an in-car tablet.
+This allows passengers to pass the device around to one another to change the entertainment and utilise climate control.
+The prototype also has a 4G LTE modem built in, meaning that passengers can quickly browse the internet using this unique tablet.

 Although the Smart Display is a prototype, Audi revealed other devices that were much closer to being released to market.
 Their next-generation HMI interface, an evolved version of the company’s in-car navigation and entertainment system now uses a Google-style search that looks through a huge internet and car-based database to find directions to a certain location.

 There is also the dashboard from the newly designed Audi TT that sees the SatNav system removed altogether, instead being replaced by a combined LCD device containing all media and navigation controls, which are located in the vehicles instrument gauge.
 The impressive LCD transforms and changes shape depending on whether it was being used to browse music or the navigation system.